 The story slowly unravels or tries to unravel the reason Veronika felt the way she did and it makes sense for her as a character.
 The surprise of the story for me was Eduard, a schizophrenic patient at Villete who Veronika falls in love with.
 Eduard’s past is also heartbreaking and how circumstances led him to Villete and their love story is really cute.

 Then there is the doctor at Villete, Dr. Igor.
 I didn’t understand in the beginning why he had chapters from his point of view but in the end, it makes complete sense.
 All the characters in the book, add something important to the plot and to Veronika’s journey.
 After a hard couple of days, Veronika’s will to live is actually renewed.
 In the beginning, her heart condition doesn’t bother her as it was her aim to die.
 As the story progresses she realizes all the things she will miss out on and all the things she could do now.
 Finally, she starts to feel again hatred, love, frustration, hope, everything she probably hid away in herself for years.

 The story is engaging and in a strange yet relatable way.
 When I bought the book I thought it will be too heavy and sad given its title but it’s surprisingly inspiring.
 It is an amazing book and it keeps you on the edge till the end and that ending; I didn’t see it coming whatsoever.
-The book just changed my perspective about the world.
+The book just changed my perspective of the world.
 It is a must-read.